This principle guides our role as not only a natural market and deli, but as a key member of Brattleboro and surrounding community.

 Follow these simple instructions:

-Bonnyvale Environmental Education Center fosters experiences that inspire connection to the natural world and its many inhabitants—located on a picturesque old farm in Brattleboro, Vermont.
+Bonnyvale Environmental Education Center fosters experiences that inspire connection to the natural world and its many inhabitants.
+It is located on a picturesque old farm in Brattleboro, Vermont.
 Today the former farm buildings shelter campers and school groups.
-The pastures and forests offer natural beauty to those who walk our trails and outdoor learning opportunities for those who attend BEEC programs.
+The pastures and forests offer natural beauty to those who walk our trails, and outdoor learning opportunities are available for those who attend BEEC programs.

 Brattleboro Area Hospice was founded in 1979 and provides a broad range of volunteer-based services for living and dying well, focusing on end-of-life, bereavement, and advance care planning, all free of charge.